jdelaguila/udacity_data_engineering_nanodegree/Data Lake/README.md

 ## Project Summary

-A music streaming startup Sparkify has expanded and wants a data engineer to move their datawarehouse to a data lake.
-Currently all their data resides in S3.
-This project takes the data from S3, transforms the data into fact and dimension tables and stores it back on S3.
+A fictitious music streaming company has expanded and wants a data engineer to move their datawarehouse to a data lake.
+Currently all their data resides in S3 in JSON format.
+As the data engineer, my task is to build an ETL pipeline that extracts data stored in Amazon S3 in JSON format, process the data using Apache Spark, and then load the data back onto S3 as partitioned parquet files.

+## Desired Schema for Data Model

+> ### Fact Table
+>
+> 1. songplays:  songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent

+> ### Dimension tables
+> 1. users: user_id, first_name, last_name, gender, level
+> 2. songs:  song_id, title, artist_id, year, duration
+> 3. artists:  artist_id, name, location, lattitude, longitude
+> 4. time:  start_time, hour, day, week, month, year, weekday

+## Steps taken to complete project

+1. Create Spark session.
+2. Create a schema for a Spark dataframe to load song data from S3.
+   Create Spark dataframe and load song data from S3 into dataframe.
+   This behaves as a staging table for the song data.
+3.

 ## How to Run Script